-Final purpose: By considering the wide range of topics included in the first year of JMM, dealt by speakers from different countries and backgrounds, the final purpose is to make anyone more convinced about the European roots of her/his own position (more "Europeist").
-Moreover JMM aims at making us aware of risks and pitfalls of the "methodological nationalism (MN)" (Wimmer & Glick Schiller, 2003) that many studies and policies are based on.
-MN is a mainstream intellectual orientation within the social sciences, which gives "essentialism" to the Nation-State and leads scholars to study a society as it were overlapped to its national boarder.
-As a matter of fact, most of the subjects taught in many courses are still focusing on the national matters, neglecting the European discourse and cross-national comparisons.
-This attitude is so rooted in academic practices that we are not aware of it enough.
-As future social workers and educators, you will meet the migration issue not at a national but at an international level, then we would like to prepare our students as "global professionals".
+Final purpose: We do believe that Europe is the common house for all cultures and religions.
+So our final purpose is to make everyone more convinced about her/his European roots (becoming more "Europeist").
+As scholars, engaged in the academic field, we aim at making us aware of risks and pitfalls of the "methodological nationalism" (Wimmer & Glick Schiller, 2003) that many studies and policies are based on.
+Methodological nationalism is a mainstream intellectual orientation within the social sciences, which gives "essentialism" to the Nation-State and leads scholars to study a society as if it overlaps to its national boarder.
+As a matter of fact, most of the subjects taught in many courses are still focusing on national matters, neglecting the European discourse and cross-national comparisons.
+This attitude is so rooted in academic practices that we are not aware of it.
+As future social workers and future educators, you will meet the migration issue not only at a national but also at an international level, then we would like to prepare our students as "global professionals".

 Be more active?
-In our perspective, attending IDEAL Module should lead us to become more active as "social promoters" of Intercultural Dialogue in Europe.
+In our perspective, attending IDEAL Module should lead us to become more active as "social promoters" of Intercultural and Interreligious Dialogue in Europe.
 What does that mean?
+To be competent in:

-To be competent: firstly in correcting one's own communication in international contexts (in academic, business, network and interpersonal situations, etc.).
+Firstly, correcting one's own communication in international contexts (in academic, business, network and interpersonal situations, etc.).
 Using a proper language is more than a starting point, because often many barriers and impediments to reciprocal understanding lay in words (Biraghi, Gambetti & Tassone, 2015).
-Secondly in promoting "educational experiments", based more on curiosity and experiential learning rather than stereotypes (Reggio, Santerini, 2014; Onorati, Bednarz, 2010).
+Secondly, promoting "educational experiments", based more on curiosity and experiential learning rather than stereotypes (Reggio, Santerini, 2014; Onorati, Bednarz, 2010).

 Thirdly, in working in (and with) the local community.
 Local community can be an optimal learning space, where social ties appear in their authentic strength or looseness and every person can act and be understood beyond ethnic origins, family condition and structural bonds.
-For sure, the local and the "street" levels are embedded in a wider frame of social interrelations, but is at this level that intercultural skills will be implemented first.
+For sure, the local and the "street" levels are embedded in a wider frame of social interrelations, but it is at this level that intercultural skills will be implemented first.